EVISA Print | Glossary on | Contact EVISA | Sitemap | Home

 Background:

-There is a plethora of per- or polyfluoroalkyl substances (PFAS) produced and released to the environment and only a small number of these compounds are currently being monitored in environmental and biological sample using molecular mass spectrometry (MS).
-Also a high number of produced compounds and their metabolites have not even been identified.
+There is a plethora of per- or polyfluoroalkyl substances (PFAS) produced and released to the environment, and only a few of these compounds are currently being monitored in environmental and biological sample using molecular mass spectrometry (MS).
+Also, a high number of produced compounds and their metabolites have not even been identified.
 One of the reason for the analytical gap is the difficulty to analyse for fluorinated compounds.
-The small mass deficiency of fluorine limits the possibility to screen the mass spectra for fluorine containing molecules and a lack of ionizable groups even limits their signal generation.
+The small mass deficiency of fluorine limits the possibility to screen the mass spectra for fluorine containing molecules, and a lack of ionizable groups even limits their signal generation.
 In cases where the compound contains elements detectable by elemental ICP-MS, quantification of such compounds is often possible even without having compound-standards.
 Unfortunately, the ionization potential of fluorine is with 17.42 eV beyond the capability of the argon plasma limited to 15.76 eV.

 New method: